cosc2336-ds-alg/assg01-solution/README.md

 The `sumOfValues()` function should be relatively simple to implement hopefully.
 There are several tests that test summing up arrays of various size in the given unit tests.
-Your implementation needs to sum up all of the values and reuturn the resulting sum as a `double` data type.
+Your implementation needs to sum up all of the values and return the resulting sum as a `double` data type.
 The unit tests do test some edge cases, like for example what if you are given an array of size 0 (an empty array), do you return a default sum of 0.0 in that case?

-Once you have the function working, you should stage and push a commit to the `feedback` branch of your work that passes all of the unit tests for this first task function.
-It may not be needed for this task, but in general if you reach a milestone or solve some subproblem, even if you are not completely done with the task yet, you should create a commit and push it with an appropriate commit message describing the sub-milestone.
-Though be careful to always make sure that your code does compile and run the tests before commiting, you may have points removed if you push commits that break the build.
+Once you have the function working, you should stage and push a commit to the `Feedback` pull request of your code that passes all of the unit tests for this first task function.
+You are required to have at least one commit for each task that has code you believe completely implements the described task.

-You can / should close the pull request and merge your changes with the main branch once you are satisfied your first task is working correctly.
-Though do not delete the feedback branch, as you should continue working on it to implement the rest of the tasks.

 ## Task 2: Implement `calculateMean()` Function